bgauduch/node-simple-webserver/README.md

 * If you get **EADDRINUSE** error, check that you don't already have something running on port 80.

 ## How it work :
 Simply copy-paste your website / application into the "public" folder.
-You can safely override the *HTML + CSS + JS* basic templete in there.
+You can safely override the *HTML + CSS + JS* template already there.

 ## Disclaimer :
 this is **NOT** intended for anything other than dev purpose, as this is **NOT SECURE AT ALL**.